 Related: Rahmat Group to Establish Electric Vehicle Complex at Nooriabad

 EVs will also be practical and far more affordable due to the expected advancements in technology.
-Here are the advantages of electric vehicles over the conventional automobiles powered by internal combustion engines.
+Here are the advantages of electric vehicles over conventional automobiles powered by internal combustion engines.

 Lowest Running Cost